-Growth is always an essential aspect of any city and Jaipur is certainly a city of growth.
+Growth is always an essential aspect of any city and Jaipur is undoubtedly a city of growth.
 This Northern Indian city is one of the most consistently growing cities in the country.
-Each year, the population of Jaipur grows by a steady 3%, and the current population remains strong at 3,653,927.
+Each year, the population of Jaipur increases by a steady 3%, and the current estimated population remains strong at 3,653,927.
 People are drawn to many aspects of the city, including its rich architectural history and many tourist attractions.

-Simply saying that there is a set number of people within a city is not always enough to truly grasp the demographic scope of an area.
-Although the numbers for recent years have not been calculated by a national census, the 2011 census states that there are 909 females for every 1000 males, with the exact number of females totaling 1,454,070 compared with 1,619,280 males.
-Jaipur is also densely populated, with 598 people for every sq. km of land.
+Merely saying that there is a set number of people within a city is not always enough to truly grasp the demographic scope of an area.
+Although a national census has not calculated the numbers for recent years, the 2011 census states that there are 898 females for every 1000 males, with the exact number of females totaling 1,454,070 compared with 1,619,280 males.

-Religion may be a controversial subject to some, but religious beliefs are nevertheless a significant demographic aspect of many cities.
-Jaipur is an Indian city and therefore the primary religion is Hindu.
-Not surprisingly, there is a great deal of Hindu influences in the city that 89% of its inhabitants claim as their chosen religion.
-Other religions represented in Jaipur are Islam, which practiced by 7% of the population, while Christianity, Jainism, Sikh, and Buddhism make up the remaining 4% of the population.
+Jaipur is an Indian city, and therefore the primary religion is Hindu.
+Not surprisingly, there are many Hindu influences in the city that 89% of its inhabitants claim as their chosen religion.
+Other religions represented in Jaipur are Islam, which is practiced by 7% of the population, while Christianity, Jainism, Sikh, and Buddhism make up the remaining 4% of the population.

-India is a country that is very accepting of new technologies and Jaipur is home to some of the best tech schools anywhere, including the University of Rajasthan, Malaviya National Institute of Technology, and Jaipur LMN Institute of Information Technology.
+India is a country that is very accepting of new technologies, and Jaipur is home to some of the best tech schools anywhere, including the University of Rajasthan, Malaviya National Institute of Technology, and Jaipur LMN Institute of Information Technology.
 This is excellent news for those growing up within the city of Jaipur as the literacy rate is growing steadily each year.
-The percentage of literate adults once stood at a just 38.55% in 1991, but has grown to 67.06% according to a 2011 census.
+The percentage of literate adults once stood at a just 38.55% in 1991 but has increased to 67.06% according to a 2011 census.